 “The standards are the guides as to what needs to be taught.
 However, it is a challenge to generate exciting lessons around particular standards.
 It is important that providers create meaningful content that meet the curricular requirements of the state, as well as authentic and high engagement learning activities,” said Aldo Deodino, Academic Supervisor of Humanities, High Point Regional High School in New Jersey.

-Newsela ELA, Newsela Social Studies and Newsela ELA are available for immediate purchase.
+Newsela ELA, Newsela Social Studies and Newsela Science are available for immediate purchase.
 See Matthew Gross’ full statement on these new solutions here, or visit www.newsela.com/about to watch a demo or schedule time with our account team.

 We believe the best instruction starts with the best content.
 But finding great content that’s engaging, accessible to every student and aligned to teaching standards isn’t easy.
 Since our founding in 2013, Newsela has been obsessed with taking authentic, real-world content from the most trusted original content providers in the world and turning it into learning materials that are classroom-ready.